 To potentially profit is one of the biggest drawcards for crypto with many choosing to buy and sell it as a short-mid term investment.
 In saying that, over 50% of our readers state they buy and hodl (hold) cryptocurrencies for the long-term.

-How can Bitcoin be converted to cash (and vice versa)?
+How can I convert or exchange my Bitcoin to cash (and vice versa)?

 Now that you know that Bitcoin functions similarly to traditional fiat currencies (e.g. NZD, USD, THB, EUR etc.) and how you can use it, you might be wondering how on earth you get some to start with.
 And that's where BitPrime comes in!